AUSTRALIAN

 VOGUE

-THE $5,000 FIRST PRIZE MONEY ENABLED THE DEVELOPMENT OF HANLON’S COSMETIC PROTOTYPES INTO A DEPARTMENT STORE READY RANGE USING GREEN COSMETIC TECHNOLOGY
+THE $5,000 FIRST PRIZE MONEY ENABLED THE DEVELOPMENT OF HANLON’S COSMETIC PROTOTYPES INTO A DEPARTMENT STORE READY RANGE

 ABOVE: WINNING ENTRY FOR THE SYDNEY FESTIVAL POSTER COMPETITION 1994.
 THIS FIVE DOLLAR DOODLE SEED FUNDED THE YOUNGSTER’S COSMETIC BRAND.
-THE THIRTY MINUTE KITCHEN-TABLE-SCRIBBLY POSTER WAS DISTRIBUTED TO MILLIONS OF SYDNEYSIDERS IN COLLABORATION WITH TOURISM NSW, CHANNEL NINE TELEVISION AND THE SYDNEY MORNING HERALD NEWSPAPER.
+THE THIRTY MINUTE KITCHEN-TABLE-SCRIBBLY WAS DISTRIBUTED TO MILLIONS OF SYDNEYSIDERS IN COLLABORATION WITH TOURISM NSW, CHANNEL NINE TELEVISION AND THE SYDNEY MORNING HERALD NEWSPAPER.

 MINIMALIST SILVER

-By September 1995, Hanlon's repackaged and professionally manufactured grooming collection was being sold alongside Chanel, Gucci, Tiffany & Co and Calvin Klein.
-What had once been Delia Hanlon’s closely guarded neighbourhood beauty secret – crafted using backyard Geelong lemons from Ross Hanlon’s garden – had suddenly entered the national spotlight.
+By September 1995, Hanlon's repackaged and now professionally manufactured grooming collection was being sold alongside Chanel, Gucci, Tiffany & Co and Calvin Klein.
+What had once been Delia Hanlon’s neighbourhood beauty secret – crafted using backyard Geelong lemons from Ross Hanlon’s garden – had suddenly entered the national spotlight.
 By Christmas that same year, VOGUE Australia was championing HANLON® as a seasonal must-have.

-Luxury must be seen with clarity – it’s crystal clear
+“Luxury should be seen with clarity – it’s crystal clear.”

 FAMILY MATTERS